The Love of Writing and Painting

 I went to talk with her at her home in Be’er Sheva, where she currently lives with her husband.
 I returned thrilled and excited from our meeting.

-She would sketch the Jerusalemites in her notebook to be later included in her many paintings, as in the work presented to us.
+Chana would sketch the Jerusalemites in her notebook to be later included in her many paintings, as in the work presented to us.
 Here we see men touching The Western Wall and praying with devotion and great intention as if only The Wall separates them from their Creator.
 At the same time, in the Plaza, women are present, having also come to show their devotion.

 As to the breeze, the light and calm breeze, we must be forewarned that it can, in a moment, turn into a storm, if we fail to expel from us the evil, the hatred, the division and the disputes.

 Finally – the doves.
-They carry a prayer for peace for us all; peace for all peoples, religions, people with differing religious views and for equality between the sexes.
+They carry a prayer for peace for us all.
+Peace for all peoples, religions, people with differing religious views and for equality between the sexes.

 Leave a Reply